4 Reasons Why Senior Pets and Seniors Are a Perfect Match

 Senior pets are the best napping companions.
 They are perfectly happy to curl up with your senior loved one and sleep away the day or the night.
 Seniors can enjoy having their furry companions around while they watch TV, read, play games, or do tasks around the house.
 But when it’s time to nap or to sleep at night seniors are more likely to get the deep rest they need when they have a furry cuddly bundle of love to curl up with.

 They’re Easier To Care For

 Caring for senior pets is much easier for seniors than caring for puppies or kittens.
-Crate training a puppy, or training the puppy to signal when it needs to go outside, can both be time consuming difficult processes that can be physically demanding and stressful.
+Crate training a puppy, or training the puppy to signal when it needs to go outside, can both be time-consuming, difficult processes.
 Older dogs are already trained and don’t need the extra time and care that puppies do.
 Older cats are pros at using the litterbox and tend to not have accidents like kittens do.
 And seniors who are worried about taking care of their senior pets can get help from a personal care at home provider.
-A personal care at home provider can make sure that the pets are walked and fed and have plenty of clean water so that your senior loved one doesn’t have to exert themselves physically if it’s tough for them to do so.
+A personal care at home provider can make sure that the pets are walked and fed and have plenty of clean water so that your senior loved one doesn’t have to.